top of page

 Everyday Risk Factors

-• Recently mopped areas without proper signage
+• Recently cleaned floors without warning signage

-• Cluttered aisles or misplaced inventory
+• Cluttered aisles or improperly stocked shelves

 What Happens After a Slip-and-Fall Incident?